s-londono/labs/README.md

 # labs
-Experiments and labs of diverse kind
+Experiments and labs of many kinds